Now Booking Private Charters and Tours of Resurrection Bay and Kenai Fjords National Park!

 Closer to the Wild encountered a playful Humpback Whale on a recent boating excursion in the Resurrection Bay of Seward Alaska.
 Watch as this Humpback whale displays multiple breaches including a full breach where the undeniable power of the whale is in full view crashing down on the surface while waving and slapping the pectoral fin leaving us in awe of this awesome sighting.

-Departing from the Seward Harbor’s South Boat Launch.
-Arrive 15 minutes prior to departure.
-Park in one of the many lots and pay at the kiosk.
+Departing from the Seward Harbor’s South Boat Launch Slip B-47.
+Arrive 5 minutes prior to departure.
+Park in one of the many lots and pay at the parking kiosk.